andrewfishersb/Stockipy-Android-App/README.md

 * Clone from github
 * Open up android studio
-* go to specific directions and press the launch button and what not specifics for using an emulator vs your own device
+* plug in your own device or set up an emulator
+* press run, select the device and the app should run

 ## Future Goals and Ideas
 * let user add single ingredients to a cart, they are currently just strings in an array.